Settorezero/Arlok/arduino/remote_bt/readme.md

 ## Bluetooth Remote

 Arlok is moved using an app on an android device.
 Following steps assumes you're using an HC-06 Bluetooth Module.
+Here is a video showing this example: https://youtu.be/ISU3L3CCWP8

-The only thing in which HC-05 differs is that
+The only things in which HC-05 differs are:
 - for going in AT command mode, you must press the button on the module during the powering
 - the AT command mode baud rate of the HC-05 is 38400